essien1990/Apache-Spark/README.md

-# Apache Spark Using Python for data analysis
+# Apache Spark Using Python3 for data analysis
  - Batch Processing using Apache Spark and Python3 for data exploration
  - Focusing on Pyspark SQL libraries
     - from pyspark.sql.types import BooleanType